chris-asl/libbitmap/README.md

-Bitmap API
+LibBitMap
 ==========

-A basic bitmap API in C
+A basic bitmap library in C.

 The Bitmap is represented in a `bitmap_t`, that is a pointer to a Bitmap_Struct.
 I've included a demo client file *demo.c*, for a quick-start.